Buchnevich, Panarin lead Rangers to 5-0 win over Islanders

 STREET CLOTHES

-Tony DeAngelo was scratched after he was whistled for holding in the third period of the season opener and then compounded the mistake with an unsportsmanlike penalty.
-The defenseman played only a minute the rest of the game.
+Rangers D Tony DeAngelo was scratched after he was whistled for holding in the third period of the season opener and then compounded the mistake with an unsportsmanlike penalty.
+He played only a minute the rest of the game.
 DeAngelo was scratched several times last season for disciplinary reasons.

 LINE CHANGES

-Alexis Lafreniere was elevated to the second line to skate on the right side with LW Panarin and C Ryan Strome.
+Alexis Lafreniere, selected by the Rangers with the first overall pick in the NHL draft, was elevated to the second line to skate on the right side with LW Panarin and C Ryan Strome.
 Kakko, the second overall pick in the 2019 NHL Draft, was moved down to the third line with Di Giuseppe and Chytil.

 UP NEXT